michiganCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is an Annulment in Michigan?

 Annulment is a legal course of action used to dissolve an illegal marriage in Michigan (MCL 552.3)..
 Under this law, a petition for annulment may be filed in the Circuit Court or Court of Chancery in the county where at least one of the spouses resides.
-Before an annulment can be decreed by any court of law, there must be proof of the illegality of the marriage.
-Michigan law describes five such elements including:
+Before any court of law can decree an annulment, there should be proof of the illegality of the marriage.
+Michigan law describes five such elements, including:

 • Incestuous and bigamous marriages (MCL 552.1)